Generate a project-specific RDF Schema

 4. Inheritance of SPHN Concepts

-A project can define an SPHN concept being the parent of a project concept.
-This is called inheritance: the project concept has then a more specific definition of the SPHN parent concept (see more about semantic inheritance as it is defined and used in the SPHN Dataset here: semantic-inheritance).
+A project can define an SPHN concept being the parent of a project-specific concept.
+This is called inheritance: the project concept has then a more specific definition of the SPHN parent concept (see more about semantic inheritance as it is defined and used in the SPHN Dataset here: Semantic inheritance).

 The rule is that when a project concept inherits from an SPHN concept, it must inherit all the properties of that SPHN concept.
 In the Dataset Template this means a project concept which has as parent an SPHN concept will list the composedOfs of that SPHN concept under the project concept as “inherited” (text to be selected in column ‘concept or concept composedOf or inherited’) composedOfs.
 In this case, the project has the possibility to narrow down the set of values allowed for a given inherited composedOf.